 How your cat immediately reacts will depend on his personality.
 As discussed, some cats will become hyper, others aggressive, and others just sleepy.

 If your cat doesn’t react to catnip, don’t keep offering it to him.
 He’ll either respond quickly, or not at all.
 While catnip is not toxic, it can cause stomach upsets if your pet overindulges.

 How Long Do the Effects of Catnip Last?

 This is because a cat’s body needs to ‘reset’ itself after exposure to catnip.
 This could take as long as two hours.
-In theory, this means your pet is unlikely to make themselves sick.
+In theory, this means your pet is unlikely to make himself sick.

 Is Catnip Good for Cats?

 It would be a push to refer to catnip as a medicinal product.
 It’s entirely recreational, and a way to keep your pet content.
 This doesn’t mean that your cat will not enjoy some advantages, though.